 In patients with a malignant disease, increased cytokine production leads to a decrease in appetite, weight loss, and finally cachexia.33 Cachexia is a leading feature in more than half of the cancer patients.
 It is characterized with loss of the adipose tissue and skeletal muscle mass.
 These patients usually have decreased calorie intake and increased basal energy expenditure.
-The Anumber of cytokines including tumor necrosis factor-alpha, interleukins 1 and 6, IFN- $\alpha$ , leukemia inhibitory factor, and ciliary neurotrophic factor, which have been proposed as mediators of cachectic process, may play a pivotal role in long-term inhibition of appetite by mimicking hypothalamic effect of strong negative feedback signal of leptin.
-The Anumber of cachestic process and the proposed in long-term inhibition of appetite by mimicking hypothalamic effect of strong negative feedback signal of leptin.
+A number of cytokines including tumor necrosis factor-alpha, interleukins 1 and 6, IFN- $\alpha$ , leukemia inhibitory factor, and ciliary neurotrophic factor, which have been proposed as mediators of cachectic process, may play a pivotal role in long-term inhibition of appetite by mimicking hypothalamic effect of strong negative feedback signal of leptin.